scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

       topRadius=0.0635, bottomRadius=0.0435, length=0.060,
       distanceToCM=-1.194656
    )

 All these methods receive defining geometrical parameters and its distance to the rockets center of mass (distanceToCM) as inputs.
 Each of these surfaces generates, during the flight, a lift force that can be calculated via a lift coefficients, which is calculated with geometrical properties, as shown in (cite: Barrowman).
 Further on, these coefficients are used to calculate the center of pressure and subseuquently the static margin.
-Inside each of these methods the static margin is reevaluated
+Inside each of these methods the static margin is reevaluated.

-With the rocket fully defined, the info() and allInfo() methods can be called giving us information and plots of the calculations performed in the class.
-One of the most relevant outputs of the Rocket class is the sta(figure tic margin t)horugh time plot :ref:`figSM`, which shows the variation of the static margin as the motor burns its propellant.
+With the rocket fully defined, the `info()` and `allInfo()` methods can be called giving us information and plots of the calculations performed in the class.
+One of the most relevant outputs of the Rocket class is the static margin thorught the time plot :ref:`figSM`, which shows the variation of the static margin as the motor burns its propellant.

 .. figure:: SMoutput.png